-Due to concerns related to the spread of COVID-19, the church building is closed until April 30, 2020.
+Our congregation’s health and safety is important.
+Due to concerns related to the spread of COVID-19, the church building is closed.
+Worship will continue online.

 Special Online Offerings

 Remember that God is always with you!
 Take care of yourself spiritually by using the church’s online resources during these anxious times.

 - If you’ve missed a recent service or want to revisit a sermon, visit our website to access the Sermon & Service Library for a recording.
 Social distancing is tough and can be isolating for many.
 If you know someone who is looking for a worship experience during these uncertain times, please direct them to our website to view one of our worship services.

 - Follow us on Facebook for additional interactions in the coming weeks.

 - Read our announcements for important updates about COVID-19 and church news.

 - If you are used to finding The Upper Room publication in our Narthex, you can now find it on our website!
 The May/June issue and four short prayer resources are now available.